 This design will employ a current commercial neck holder to keep the subject static while the subject is in the MRI tunnel.
-The neck holder would be purchased from a commercial retailer and modified to fit the meets of our current system.
+The neck holder would be purchased commercially and modified to meet our needs.

 Operation

 In this design, the subject will put on the neck holder while outside the MRI tunnel.
 The subject will then lie down and be placed inside of the MRI tunnel.
 Once the subject reaches the final depth within the tunnel an adapter will be placed from the neck holder to the TMS holder.
 The mechanism will extend from the sides of the neck holder back towards the TMS holder.
 The two pieces will mount by placing a pin through the locking mechanism and the TMS holder.
 The locking mechanism will have an adjustable length in order to give reproducible measurements.
 The mechanism will also be made out of an MRI safe material which must be durable.
 Pros